maaliHasan/RainbowSDK/README.md

 ### Step 3 : Initialize the Rainbow SDK in your project

-In the **onCreate()** of your application, you have to set a notificationBuilder with different parameters and call the initialize method.
+In the **onCreate()** of your application, you have to set a notificationBuilder with different parameters and call the initialize method. there are two possible cases for that .

+##### 1) connecting to the official Rainbow environment

+The initializing method needs two parameters: the **application ID** and the **secret key** of your application.

+These information allow to identify the application you are developping.
+For more information, see [Injecting key and secret](https://api.openrainbow.org/sdk/web/tutorial-10-Injecting%20key%20and%20secret.html) which explains what is the purpose, how to create an application and how to get the application ID and the secret key.

 ```java